How Sugar Feeds Cancer Growth

 Other Critical Ketogenic Diet Tips

+So, we know that sugar feeds cancer, but there are other strategies to boost your success when on a cancer healing journey.
 In addition to the strategies outlined above, there a few other ways to ensure you are optimizing your health on a ketogenic diet.

 While in a fasted state, it is a great time to drink plenty of water to ensure proper hydration and to assist with gentle detoxification.
 It is extremely important that you get pure water with no chlorine or fluoride in it.